banuelosj/extent-checker-app/README.md

 ## How to use the application

 This application has the ability to toggle between 2D and 3D views.
-When switching to a 3D `SceneView`, the view parameters will include the `camera` and its parameters (`heading`, `tilt`, `fov`, and `position`);
+When switching to a 3D `SceneView`, the view parameters will include the `camera` and its parameters (`heading`, `tilt`, `fov`, and `position`).

 This application has the ability to add data to the `Map` in the form of a `FeatureLayer`, and zoom to the layer's extent.
 This allows users to zoom to their data's extent immediatley, then modify it to fit their application's needs.

-Note: Only map or feature services with a layer id can be used, as a `FeatureLayer` can only be created from either of these two service types.
+*Note: Only map or feature services with a layer id can be used, as a `FeatureLayer` can only be created from either of these two service types.*

 A user can switch between `basemaps` using the `BasemapGallery` widget.
 The app includes a `Search` widget, so a user can zoom to a specific address instead of manually zooming and panning to the location.